-Laser hair removal helps to reduce hair growth in the long-term
+• Laser hair removal helps to induce long-term hair reduction

-Different lasers are used for different skin/hair type combinations including;
+• Different laser wavelengths are required for different skin/hair type combination

-Multiple lasers, and laser wavelengths are available at The Victorian Cosmetic Institute for laser hair removal, and we select the best one for your skin/hair type combination.
+• Multiple lasers, and laser wavelengths are available at Victorian Cosmetic Institute for laser hair removal, and we select the best one for your skin/hair type combination.

-IPL (intense pulsed light) is not used at The Victorian Cosmetic Institute, as it is not as specific to the hairs and has more chance of affecting the skin than laser
+• IPL (intense pulsed light) is not used at Victorian Cosmetic Institute, as it is not as specific to the hairs and has more chance of affecting the skin than laser

 Laser hair removal is a process that helps to reduce hair growth and increase the manageability of excess hair in the long-term.
 Laser energy is used to selectively target and disrupt hair follicles whilst leaving the skin unaffected.
 It has been used since the 1990's for this reason, and can help reduce unwanted hair that is usually removed by plucking, shaving or waxing, and make hair management an easier task.